LaunchCodeEducation/intro-to-professional-web-dev-wiki/Class-15-(HTTP-&-Forms).md

         1. Horizontally,
         1. Vertically,
         1. Centered within a ``div``.
-1. If time, discuss why basic HTML forms (inputs, buttons, etc.) do not usually look like the ones we see on company websites.
+1. If time allows, discuss why basic HTML forms (inputs, buttons, etc.) do not usually look like the ones we see on company websites.
 1. Studio intro.
-1. *Studio post-op.
+1. *Studio follow-up.
 This activity will probably require a debrief at the end of the class*.

 ## Studio (TA Notes)